The best Labor Day sales for 2020

 When: Right now

-Ring is running a sale on four of its second-generation alarm kits for Labor Day.
-They're all 20% off, so you'll save anywhere from $40 to $70, depending upon which one you choose.
-Here are your options:
+Ring is running a Labor Day deal on four of its second-generation alarm kits.
+They're all 20% off for Labor Day, so you'll save anywhere from $40 to $70, depending upon which one you choose.
+Here are the select items on sale:

 When: Right now (through Sept.
 8)